-To define the Maven phase you want to achieve: make sure the phase and build
+To define the Maven phase you want to achieve: make sure the phase stated in the

-goals lines are the one you want to perform.
-The
+goals line is the one you want to perform.
+The default goal

-default goal defined in the default script provided by Talend is deploy.
+defined in the default script provided by Talend is

 For more information on the Maven phases, see the Maven documentation.Tip: All build profiles (-Pdocker, -Pnexus, etc.) are listed in the parent pom.xml file of your project.
 Some default parameters, like the docker image name or the Open JDK name, can also be overwritten in this file.

-- Save your changes.
-It will automatically launch the execution of your build pipeline.
+- Save your changes and click Run to launch the execution of your build pipeline.